Glossary TermApril 20, 2024

 • You send 10 BTC from your wallet to an exchange

-Significance: Shows real utility and movement, not just exchange trading
+Significance: Shows real use and movement, not just exchange trading

 How to Read Volume